BloomTech-Labs/BandersnatchData/README.md

 Your first task is to erase all traces of April Fairweather, commit to owning this role and put your name in their place on the home page.
 See `app/templates/index.html`.
-Await further orders in the guise of _DS Guided Projects_, not to be confused with the social calamities known as _Web Guided Projects_.
+Then, await further orders in the guise of _DS Guided Projects_, not to be confused with the social calamities known as _Web Guided Projects_.

 ~Dr. B, MonsterFactory inc. CEO